 ADVOCATE FOR JUSTICE THAT RESTORES

-If you share our vision for a justice system that restores all those impacted by crime and incarceration, join our growing network of advocates.
+If you share our vision for a justice system that restores all those impacted by crime and incarceration, please join our growing network of advocates by signing the Justice Declaration.
 Together we can inspire the Church, change the culture, and advance justice reform.